grpc/proposal/L65-python-package-name.md

 Package `grpc` is an alternative version of gRPC Python only supports Python 2, and the first version is uploaded in 2013.
 We have seen complaints about the installation failure or unable to execute our example code.
 The tricky package name is a usability issue for years.
+In 2019, gRPC team claim the package name `grpc` under PEP 541 (see [thread](https://github.com/pypa/pypi-support/issues/3)).

 ### Package `grpcio`